ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 **session orchestrator** and manages all the communication between the client and the shards containing the documents it requires access to.
-The client remains unaware of this process and uses the same API as if the cluster wasn't sharded.
+The client remains unaware of this process and uses the same API as if the database wasn't sharded.
-The additional communication between the client and the orchestrator and between the orchestrator and the shards does, however, present an overhead over the usage of a non-sharded cluster.
+The additional communication between the client and the orchestrator and between the orchestrator and the shards does, however, present an overhead over the usage of a non-sharded database.

 ---